Is Digital Infrared Imaging (breast thermography) safe?

 No, DII of the breast is very reasonable considering the sophistication of the technology involved.
 However, costs do vary depending upon the location of the imaging lab and if special studies need to be performed.
-Our center’s fee for a DII breast scan is $195.00, which includes consultation, imaging, a written report, and a copy of the report sent to your doctor.
-A copy of the report will be sent to you within two weeks.
+Our center’s fee for a DII breast scan is $195.00, which includes imaging, a written report, and a digital copy of your images.
+Your report will be mailed to you within two weeks.
 If you are concerned and wish to have your results quickly, you may arrange this with our office for an additional fee.

 Will my insurance cover the test?

 This all depends on your individual insurance coverage.
 Some companies cover the procedure while others do not.
-Our policy is to receive payment at the time of service while providing you with all of the paperwork necessary for you to submit the bill to your insurance company for reimbursement.
+Our policy is to receive payment at the time of service.
 Thermography is not covered by medicare.